 Positions of Azerbaijani army come under fire

+Over the past two days, the territories of seven Azerbaijani Districts and some settlements liberated from occupation came under Armenian fire, Azernews reports, citing the Defense Ministry.

-On November 25, starting from 17:30 to 22:32, the Armenian armed forces units from the positions in the directions of the Istisu settlement, as well as the Gunashli and Yukhari Shorzha settlements of the Basarkechar region using various caliber weapons periodically subjected to fire the Azerbaijan Army positions stationed in the directions of the Istisu and Yellija settlements of the Kalbajar region and Astaf settlement of the Dashkasan region, Trend reports referring to Azerbaijan's Ministry of Defense.
+Starting from 1710 on November 27 to 0125 on November 28, units of the Armenian armed forces from the positions in the directions of the Ashaghi Shorzha and Garaiman villages of Basarkechar (Gekharkunik) region, as well as Chinarli village of Tovuzgala (Tavush) region, using various caliber weapons periodically subjected to fire the Azerbaijan Army positions stationed in the directions of Yellija settlement of Kalbajar District, Astaf village of Dashkasan District and Aghdam village of Tovuz District.

-Moreover, starting from 14:05 to 20:35, members of an illegal Armenian armed detachment in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, periodically subjected to fire the Azerbaijan Army positions stationed in the direction of the Aghdam region.
+Moreover, starting from 1935 on November 27 to 0810 on November 28, members of an illegal Armenian armed detachment in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, subjected to fire the Azerbaijan Army positions stationed in the directions of Shusha, Xojavand, Khojaly, and Aghdam Districts.

+Units of the Azerbaijan army stationed in these directions took adequate retaliatory measures.

+Armenia shells Azerbaijani military positions along the state border on a regular basis.
+Since early September, Azerbaijani positions have been repeatedly targeted by the Armenian forces.

 ---